lambdamore/lambdamore.github.io/posts/butterflyhawkmoth_II.md

 The limitation is termed under various names, such as *Laplace Demon* (Laplace), *Three Body Dilemma* (Henri Poincaré), *Butterfly Effect* (Lorenz), etc..
 The last one is in fact over exaggerating although it successfully catched the public's eyes(See Orrell, Smith, etc. 2001 and Stephen Wolfram 2002).

-This post tries to illustrate the idea of the limitation with numerical simulations, followed by a discussion of its effects on the unstable foundation of "***Climate Science***".
+This post tries to illustrate the idea of the limitation with numerical simulations(in Part I), followed by a discussion of its effects on the unstable foundation of "***Climate Science***"(in Part II).

 ## Toy Model -- the Lorenz System